KillianMcCourt/digital_twin_robot/Next_Steps_List.md

 This file references the steps we are currently working on.

-(- study command & response conversion to a 1000 points
+(- study command & response conversion to a 1000 points; study FK on original data, then interpolated, as alternative to current post interpolation FK: graph results. understand cause of failure of resimulation of single-recording data

 - use single generation & postprocessing data split)